ghiscoding/aurelia-nest-auth-mongodb/README.md

 ### MongoDB Database
 We use MongoDB for the backend database, the default database that will be used is named `nest`, you will need to manually add it (there's currently no seeding/migration in the project).
 Also it is configured to be used without credentials but, you might want to change that in the future to be more secure.
 You can find the MongoDB connection string with the credentials in the [src/app.module.ts](https://github.com/ghiscoding/aurelia-nest-auth-mongodb/blob/master/server/src/app.module.ts) file.

+Also note that we use [Mongoose](https://mongoosejs.com/) as Schema modeling and validation.

 ### OAuth
 For the OAuth to work, we use Passport and you will need to rename a file and configure your keys to get going.
 Here are the steps
 1. rename [server/src/auth/auth-config.development.template.ts](https://github.com/ghiscoding/aurelia-nest-auth-mongodb/blob/master/server/src/auth/auth-config.development.template.ts) to `server/src/auth/auth-config.development.ts`